Audie Murphy: Post-traumatic stress

-Since his military service, Murphy had been plagued with insomnia and bouts of depression, and he slept with a loaded pistol under his pillow.
+After his military service, Murphy was plagued with insomnia and bouts of depression, and he slept with a loaded pistol under his pillow.
 A post-service medical examination on 17 June 1947 revealed symptoms of headaches, vomiting, and nightmares about the war.
 His medical records indicated that he took sleeping pills to help prevent nightmares.
 During the mid-1960s, he recognized his dependence on the sedative Placidyl, and locked himself alone in a hotel room for a week to successfully break the addiction.
 Post-traumatic stress levels exacerbated his innate moodiness, and surfaced in episodes that friends and professional colleagues found alarming.
 His first wife, Dixie Wanda Hendrix, claimed he once held her at gunpoint.
 She witnessed her husband being guilt-ridden and tearful over newsreel footage of German war orphans.
 Murphy briefly found a creative stress outlet in writing poetry after his Army discharge.
 His poem "The Crosses Grow on Anzio" appeared in his book To Hell and Back, but was attributed to the fictitious character Kerrigan.

-To draw attention to the problems of returning Korean War and Vietnam War veterans, Murphy spoke out candidly about his own problems with posttraumatic stress disorder.
+To draw attention to the problems of returning Korean War and Vietnam War veterans, Murphy spoke out candidly about his own problems with post-traumatic stress disorder.
 It was known during Murphy's lifetime as "battle fatigue" and "shell shock", terminology that dated back to World War I. He called on the government to give increased consideration and study to the emotional impact of combat experiences, and to extend health care benefits to war veterans.
 As a result of legislation introduced by U.S. Congressman Olin Teague five months after Murphy's death in 1971, the Audie L. Murphy Memorial VA Hospital in San Antonio, now a part of the South Texas Veterans Health Care System, was dedicated in 1973.